FreeCaribou/DrawerLink/README.md

 ## TODO

-- clean code with good architecture
-- use more mantine
-- make sql script to feed db for the test
-- use service that have parser
 - the theme
+- i18n
+- better test for the auth
+- try delete js ref and pass all in TS
+- rebase the migration before kind of v0.1
 - just finish the app ...
+- no async / await

 ## TypeOrm